 A specialist applies a chemical mask to the face, taking precautions to avoid contact with your eyes or mouth.
 The chemical reacts with the dead skin cells and gently exfoliates the outer layer of the skin.
 The increased collagen and elastin production help create a more even complexion to help reduce the appearance of melasma.

 Melasma is a highly treatable skin condition, and we have the resources to provide effective melasma treatment at Glo Med Spa.
-If you’d like to learn more about our melasma treatment options or want to make an appointment, we encourage you to call us or make an appointment online!
+If you’d like to learn more about our melasma treatment options or want to make an appointment, we encourage you to contact us or make an appointment online!
 We are conveniently located at 9801 Anderson Mill Road Suite 120 Austin, TX 78750.
 We serve patients from Austin TX, Cedar Park TX, Volente TX, Pflugerville TX, Round Rock TX, Leander TX, Volente TX, Brushy Creek TX, and Williamson County TX.

 Additional Services You May Like